'Become A Researcher'

 Keith Norris, MD, PhD

-Keith Norris is the Senior Principal Investigator (PI) and Co-director of the Administration Core of the Coordination and Evaluation Center at the University of California, Los Angeles (UCLA).
-He’s also the Executive Vice Chair of Equity, Diversity and Inclusion for the Department of Medicine at UCLA and the Co-director of the community engagement research program for UCLA’s Clinical and Translational Science Institute.
+Dr. Keith C. Norris is a professor of medicine and the Executive Vice Chair of Equity, Diversity and Inclusion for the Department of Medicine at the University of California, Los Angeles (UCLA).
+He is the Co-director of the community engagement research program for UCLA’s Clinical and Translational Science Institute, and the Senior Principal Investigator and Co-director of the Administration Core of the Coordination and Evaluation Center at UCLA.

 He has co-authored hundreds of articles in peer-reviewed journals, as well as scientific abstracts.
 He also serves on the editorial boards for Ethnicity & Disease, the Journal of the American Society of Nephrology and the Clinical Journal of the American Society of Nephrology.